charmaine211/AfstuderenOU/documentation/USER_INSTRUCTIONS.md

 #### Object Detection

 1. Navigate to the `Train` page and select `Object Detection`.
-2. Add the following parameters:
+2. Adjust the following parameters:
    - Select Model: Choose the YOLO model to use
    - Data Directory: The path to your dataset
    - Yaml Directory: The path to your YAML configuration file